CSB/SJU Vehicle Reservations

 You will need the following information available to take the quiz:

 - A budget number (obtained from your sponsoring Department/Organization).
-Your sponsoring department or organization will be charged a nominal fee (currently $5) to cover program administration costs.
+Your sponsoring department or organization will be charged a nominal fee (recently raised from $5 to $12 due to increased costs for driving background checks) to cover program and administration costs.
 CSB faculty/staff/students (CSB ONLY) - If you prefer to pay this fee yourself, enter "CASH" in the budget number field.
 You will then need to stop in at the CSB Security Office during normal office hours (8AM - 4PM, Monday - Friday, excluding legal holidays) to pay the fee in person (cash only).
 Your quiz, and therefore your defensive driving certification, will not be processed until this fee is paid.
 The "CASH" option is not available for SJU faculty/staff/students.

 - Your drivers license number